-In March, our own Shaina Shiwarski wrote about the underrepresentation of women in enterprise tech, but the problem of diversity in sales extends far beyond just one industry.
-According to the last U.S. census, sales was the fourth-least-diverse profession in the country.
-In fact, 78 percent of salespeople in the U.S. are white.
+In March, our own Shaina Shiwarski wrote about the underrepresentation of women in enterprise tech, but the problem of diversity in enterprise sales company sales extends far beyond just one industry.
+According to Zippia 78 percent of salespeople in the U.S. are white.

-This fact runs counter to evidence that shows companies with more diverse staff—particularly along ethnic and gender lines—outperform competitors that are more homogenous.
-In sales, diversity isn’t just good optics, in other words; it’s a strength that can give your company a leading edge over the competition.
+This fact runs counter to evidence that shows that an enterprise sales company with more diverse staff—particularly along ethnic and gender lines—outperforms competitors that are more homogenous.
+In any enterprise sales company, diversity isn’t just good optics, in other words; it’s a strength that can give your company a leading edge over the competition.

 McKinsey’s 2018 update to its Why Diversity Matters report notes that the best companies for gender diversity were 21 percent more likely to enjoy above-average profitability, while the most ethnically and culturally diverse companies had a 33 percent likelihood of outperforming competitors.

 These findings have been supported by a wealth of research.
 And as one report by People Management makes clear, Diverse teams are 87% better decision-makers than individuals.
 Teams that had geographical diversity, members of different genders and races, as well as an age gap of at least 20 years, were recorded as making better business decisions.

 In the simplest terms, diverse ideas and perspectives drive innovation.
 Sameness, on the other hand, results in staleness.

 2. Minorities and women have growing buying power